 We spoke with Modula’s VP of Sales, Rick Havener, about myths and misconceptions surrounding automated storage and retrieval systems and how they can hold back companies from adapting their operations and remain competitive.

 Misconception #1: AS/RS are not flexible enough and may be incompatible with my products

 For clients, one of the main concerns is that automated storage solutions will not offer their desired amount of flexibility or space for products due to their size or varied shape.
 In your experience, what types of products can fit into a vertical lift system?
 How flexible can the system really be?

-In today’s world of automated storage systems, Modula’s vertical ift module (VLM) line is one of the most dynamic and flexible solutions on the market.
+In today’s world of automated storage systems, Modula’s vertical lift module (VLM) line is one of the most dynamic and flexible solutions on the market.
 I’ve seen a wide range of product sizes and weights stored in this type of unit.
-The unit utilizes a height detection system that measures the tallest item on the tray every time it stores a tray in the system, which allows for the densest storage location to be determined in real time.
-The dynamic nature of the system allows for shelves to be stored and optimized on one-inchcenters, providing the best cubic utilization possible.
+The unit utilizes a height detection system that measures the tallest item on the tray every time it stores a tray in the system, which allows for the densest storage location to be determined in real-time.
+The dynamic nature of the system allows for shelves to be stored and optimized on one-inch centers, providing the best cubic utilization possible.

 Another common misconception is that automated storage solutions are difficult and expensive to install.
 This is understandable, as most facilities lean away from costly projects that might cause delays in their production.
 When vertical lift systems are being installed, are clients required to shut down their operations during the process?
 How long does it take to complete installations?